pete-machine/torchbricks/README.md

 # With no tags specified, all bricks are executed
 named_outputs = brick_collection(named_inputs=named_inputs)

-# With tags specified, only bricks in the specified tags are executed
+# With tags specified, only bricks with the specified tags are executed
 named_outputs = brick_collection(named_inputs=named_inputs, tags={"MODEL"})
 ```